ajaymin28/DinIE/README.md

-# EEGVis
+# DinIE (Distillation with No labels for Image and EEG)

 Electroencephalography (EEG) signals understanding with computer vision and Machine Learning Techniques